WojciechMatuszewski/programming-notes/web/typescript/typescript-stuff.md

 foo<{ code: "MY_CUSTOM_CODE" }>({ code: "SOMETHING_ELSE" }); // Error as it should be
 ```

 As you can see, with our naive implementation of `foo` function, one use-case was not met.
 The `foo({ code: "SOMETHING_ELSE" });` snippet is not producing TS errors because of _type parameter_ inference.
-TS compiler sees that you provide a `string`,
-thus the `code` type will be inferred as string.
+TS compiler sees that you provide a `string`, thus the `code` type will be inferred as string.

-There is a way to make it work, mainly using the notion of lazy type evaluation.
+In other worlds, **the TS compiler will always expand the generic parameter to the widest possible type available**.

 ### Lazy type evaluation - prevent type parameter inference